 The Blame is on the buggy pattern was designed because I couldn’t get enough of the CamaRose Yaku yarn that it is designed in!
 I also love blanket knitting so combining the two was perfect.

-This pattern ships for free in the UK and includes a digital copy of the pattern.
+This pattern includes a digital copy of the pattern.

 A yarn kit is available for this pattern but the yarn use in each stripe has been designed so that mini-skeins can be used.
 The pattern has a total of 35 stripes.